federico-hv/smartboxtest/README.md

 $ npm run dev
 ```

-Webpack's configuration file and express server will recognize the dev environment through the `process.env.npm_lifecycle_event` variable and the files will be served from memorysssssss.
+Webpack's configuration file and express server will recognize the dev environment through the `process.env.npm_lifecycle_event` variable and the files will be served from memory.

 Run Production: